skycoin/skywire-testnet/pkg/dmsg/TESTING.md

 **`reconnect_to_server_should_succeed`**

 - Given:
-  - clientA and clientB is connected to a server.
+  - clientA and clientB are connected to a server.
 - When:
   - The server restarts.
 - Then: